zmfrew/blogz/README.md

 ## Description
 Blogz is a web applicatoin that persists and allows users to create accounts, log in, write blogs, and view other user's blogs.
-Blogz utilizes Flask, SQLAlechemy, and retrieves data.
+Blogz utilizes Flask, SQLAlechemy, Django, and retrieves data.

 ## What I Learned

 * Shows basic understanding of building web apps with Python and Flask
 * Setting up and using a database with MAMP
 * How to authenticate users and encrypt passwords with hashing and salting
-* Uses resuable templates to configure views
+* Uses resuable templates to configure views with Django
 * How to use forms and use HTML along with Python